ChristianBlevens/FullWebAddSplineToPictureThenAI/README.md

   - Colors between markers are automatically blended
   - Lights change color based on their position in the animation sequence

+- **Independent Color Mode**:
+  - Click "Use Independent Colors" button to enable separate color settings for each spline network
+  - When enabled, each distinct path network can have its own color scheme
+  - The color bar automatically displays and edits the colors for the selected/active network
+  - Click on any point in a network to select it and edit its colors
+  - Button text changes to "Use Shared Colors" when in independent mode

 #### Speed Slider

 Located below the color bar: